-Transactions in foreign currencies are translated to the functional currencies of Co-operative entities at exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated to the functional currencies of Cooperative entities at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the year, adjusted for effective interest and payments during the year, and the amortised cost in foreign currency translated at the exchange rate at the end of the year.

 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date on which the fair value was determined.
 Non-monetary items in a foreign currency that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Foreign currency differences arising on retranslation are recognised in profit or loss, except for differences arising on the retranslation of as investment in equity securities designated as fair value through other comprehensive income ("FVOCI").
+Foreign currency differences arising on translation are generally recognised in profit or loss.
+However, foreign currency differences arising from the translation of an investment in equity securities designated as fair value through other comprehensive income ("FVOCI") are recognised in other comprehensive income.